 Mission Round Table focuses on contemporary mission in Asia viewed from the perspective of reflective practitioners.
 Articles are designed to provide biblical, theological, and missiological foundations for thinking about mission and real-life examples that anchor the theory in practice.

-The picture on the cover is a painting by an unknown Japanese recording the death of the Nagasaki martyrs (5 February 1597).
-Jesuit missionaries began a work in the country in the 1540s that resulted in a church of perhaps 100,000–300,000.
+The cover image portraying the death of the Nagasaki martyrs (5 February 1597) is a painting by an unknown Japanese in the late sixteenth or seventeenth century.
+Jesuit missionaries began a work in Japan in the 1540s that resulted in a church of perhaps 100,000–300,000.
 By 1614 Christianity was officially banned by the Tokugawa shogunate.
-From 1597, several waves of persecution swept over the church resulting in many deaths and forcing the remaining members to disappear underground.
+From 1597, persecution swept over the church resulting in many deaths and forcing the remaining members to disappear underground.

 The gospel is good news.
 In fact, it’s great news.
 It is the wonderful story that tells how the God who created the heavens and the earth intervened so that people who had been separated from him by sin could be restored to a living relationship with God by believing that his Son Jesus Christ died as a sacrifice in their place.
 But though it is good news, the euangelion has a dark side.
 There is bad news in the good news.